brandon-powers/brandon-powers.github.io/about.md

 I'm currently a Software Engineer at [ListenFirst](https://www.listenfirstmedia.com/) in New York City.
 A few of the things I work on:

 1. integrating external data sources with our data ingestion system
+  - i.e. write ingest handler to integrate a new audience insights provider for multiple channels (Twitter, Youtube, Facebook, etc.)
 2. data modeling in our operational data store or data warehouse
 3. writing API endpoints to expose a particular resource or allow access to specific collections of data
+4. satisfy data pull requests from product/client services (i.e. retrieve all of the Instagram pages in our data store actively associated with a set of brands that are owned by audience-enabled accounts)
 4. changing the world one line of code at a time

 Okay, number four was a slight exaggeration, but I'd like it to be true.